-All three subjects are popular at A Level.
+The Associated Sixth Form offers students the opportunity to study A Levels in English Language, English Literature or English Language & Literature.
+All three courses are popular.
 Beyond the classroom, students throughout the school take part in creative writing workshops, clubs and residential experiences.
 Other highlights of the year include National Poetry Day, World Book Day, the Battle of the Books quiz, spelling competitions and the Year 7 public speaking competition.